From Culmstock to the Wellington monument

 Where the road bends right take the footpath signed left over a stile.
 Cross the field and the next stile on to a broad grassy ride (often muddy).
 Cross the next two stiles and a field to enter a woodland by a stile.
 Emerge over another stile, carry straight on and over two more stiles to meet the lane.
 Turn right.

 After 250yds (229m) turn right downhill, then right at the first junction.
-Go straight ahead through the hamlet of Whitehall and follow the lane to Blackwater Cottage, the house passed earlier in the walk.
+Go straight ahead passing Whitehall Farm on the left and follow the lane to the house at Point 3.
 Turn left past the house and retrace your steps home.

 Additional information